What To Expect

 A Real Life Entrepreneurial Challenge

 Calling all student entrepreneurs!
-Gateway to Business gives you the chance to live and breathe the creation of a business.
-You will design a mobile app, write a business plan and present your team’s idea to a panel of judges.
+The Fourth Industrial Revolution gives you the chance to live and breathe the creation of a business.
+You will design a new product, write a business plan and present your team’s idea to a panel of judges.

 Immersion in Analytical Thinking and Technical Expertise